 By Jennifer Brown

-Looking at hog sales in January 2021 using February 2021 futures, the weaner breakeven was $21.43, up $14.73 for the week.
-Feed costs were up $3.27 per head.
-February futures increased $1.68 compared to last week’s February futures used for the crush and historical basis is improved from last week by $7.10 per cwt.
-Breakeven prices are based on closing futures prices on July 2.
+Looking at hog sales in December 2020 using December 2020 futures, the weaner breakeven was $11.95, down $0.64 for the week.
+Feed costs were down $0.18 per head.
+December futures decreased $0.40 compared to last week’s December futures used for the crush and historical basis is unchanged from last week.
+Breakeven prices are based on closing futures prices on June 12.
 The breakeven price is the estimated maximum you could pay for a weaner pig and breakeven when selling the finished hog.

 Note that the weaner pig profitability calculations provide weekly insight into the relative value of pigs based on assumptions that may not be reflective of your individual situation.
 In addition, these calculations do not consider market supply and demand dynamics for weaner pigs and space availability.